c4tch/Salesforce-Apex-Test-Framework/README.md

         }
     }
 ```
-#### Using objects in the framework
-The framework provides a way to create a template for a business object, above you can see three entities SALES_USER, SALES_ACCOUNT, SALES_OPPORTUNITY  that have been created
-In your tests you request a copy of a speciffic object using human readable names like SALES_USER or CUSTOMER etc.

 #### Updating / Extending an existing object
 Often you will have additional values to add as default, like required values or expected values.